FrozenMouseIV/DisgaeaRPG-Translator/README.md

 - `pip install deepl`
 - `pip install deep_translator`

+## Usage

+- Set up your DEEPL API key on config.py file.
+You can get one for free [by following there instructions](https://support.deepl.com/hc/en-us/articles/360020695820-API-key-for-DeepL-API)Getting one is free.
+This isn't required, if you do not provide one, the Google Translate API will be used instead
+- Run the script.
+It will take care of everything for you.
+Read the game files, translate them and then apply the translations to your game
+- You will need to run the script every time there is a game update as updates will overwrite the translated files.

+## What does this translate?

+- Character names, classes, weapons, equipments, skills and evilities.
+- Dark Parliament agendas (partially)
+- Etna Resort: alchemy effects, innocents, inocent recipes, board requests
+- Events: missions (daily, repeatable, character missions and total missions)
+- Final Boss Lab quests
+- Items and item info
+- Beginner missions
+- Stage names and stage missions
+- Help (partially translated)
+- Achievements
+- Drinks
+- Tower
+- Memory names and effects
+- Adell training missions

 ## Folder Structure for the project

 - Source: dump of the game files